yvelikova/axway-open-docs/content/en/docs/central/cli_proxy_flow.md

         name: 'Default Team'
 ```

 If you specify a client authentication policy other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), you must specify the client `app`.
 If the app does not already exist in AMPLIFY Central, it is created.
+The oauth type has additional oauth specific properties that can also be added.
+These include flows, authorizationUrl, tokenUrl and scopes.
+These addtional properties map directly to the Swagger 2.0 OAuth security scheme https://swagger.io/docs/specification/2-0/authentication/
+When scopes are specified they will be applied to the proxy at the base level meaning that any token used to call the proxy methods must contain all the scopes.
+There are no method level scopes at this time.
+Theremaining properties are used to inform the swagger produced in the Unified catalog and direct the consumer to where they can request tokens for this proxy.

 `backendAuth` is an optional field.
 If it is not specified, no back-end authentication is enabled.
 If you specify `auth-http-basic` as the back-end authentication policy, the password can be empty.